 |William Clayton bought the Endon estate, which included the quarries, from the Wettons, who were local quarry owners and stone merchants.
-Prior to 1875, Clayton initially called the property Endon House (not Hall).
+Prior to 1875, Clayton initially called the property Endon House (not Hall) click on the map below.
 He built the house together with Turret Cottages and Clayton`s Tower on Windmill Lane, which was then called Township Road.
 The tower appears to have been built as a folly, no practical use having been found for it.
 Find further information on the Kerridge page.|

 |The stables and coach house at Endon Hall are grade II listed.
 They are built in sandstone, and have Kerridge stone-slate roofs with a stone ridge.
 They form a courtyard plan, are in two storeys, and have a symmetrical five-bay front.
 In the centre of this is a coach entrance with a two-tier dovecote and clock above.
 Also on the roof is an open wooden bellcote with a copper dome and a weathervane.
 The parapet is castellated.
 On the courtyard front are cart openings and circular pitch holes.|

-1892: according to Kelly’s 1892 directory, Arthur S Plews was living at Endon Hall.
+1892: According to Kelly’s 1892 directory Arthur S. Plews lived at Endon Hall.

-In 1939 the hall was occupied by Harold Kershaw aged fifty seven, he was a solicitor.
-Also his wife Pleasance aged fifty two and their son Peter aged twenty four listed as a brewer.
-The Kershaws were at Endon Hall until the 1960`s.
+1939: The Hall was occupied by Harold Kershaw aged fifty seven years, he was a solicitor.
+Also living with him was his wife Pleasance aged fifty two years and their son Peter aged twenty four years and described as a brewer.
+Mr Cosgrove also lived at Endon Hall around the time of the second world war.